SEELE1306/CSS-Snippets/README.md

 # CSS-Snippets
-A compilation of CSS snippets for Vencord / Vesktop.
+A compilation of CSS snippets for Discord and its custom clients.

 > [!IMPORTANT]
 > **Update 30.12.2023:** Some `import.css` files have been changed to `import-legacy.css` to accomodate for the new files.
 If your snippet stops working, I would recommend checking out the new `import-legacy.css` files instead.